 Intersil Corporation reserves the right to make changes in circuit design, software and/or specifications at any time without notice.
 Accordingly, the reader is cautioned to verify that the Application Note or Technical Brief is current before proceeding.

 NOTES:

-- 1. Device CD4069UB Pin 7 = COM, Pin 14 = +12V. - 2.
-Components L1, L2, C1, C2, CX, CY, R30, R31, not supplied.
-Refer to application note for description of input logic operation to determine jumper locations for JMPR1 JMPR4.
+- 1. DEVICE CD4069UB PIN 7 = COM.
+PIN 14 = +12V. - 2.
+COMPONENTS L1, L2, C1, C2, CX, CY, R30, R31, ARE NOT SUPPLIED.
+REFER TO APPLICATION NOTE FOR HELP IN DETERMINING JMPR1 JMPR4 JUMPER LOCATIONS.